Captricity/mocurly/README.md

 > **NOTICE!**
 > As of Jan.
-1, 2019, Captricity no longer uses recurly for payment processing.
-> Since we no longer have an internal need for this project, we are discontinuing
-> active development.
+1, 2019, Captricity has stopped active development and maintenance of this project.
 >
 > We know that there are external users of the project.
 So we will continue to host
 > the project for the time being.
 We may review and accept minor bug-fixes to the project,